cjdbarlow/bedside-notebook/anaesthesia/obs/ga-luscs.md

 * Commence ventilation
 	* 30% O<sub>2</sub>/70% N<sub>2</sub>O
 	MAC-sparing, thereby reducing tocolytic effects of volatile agent.
+		* Make sure to avoid maternal hypoxia, and decraese the FiN<sub>2</sub>O if needed
-	* Sevoflurane ~1%
+	* Sevoflurane ~1.5%
-	Use high flows to reach target quickly.
+	Use high flows (10L/min) to reach target quickly.
+		* Consider overpressuring the volatile, but remember to turn it down again
+		Can be easy to forget in this chaotic situation.

 ##Maintenance